kubeflow/spark-operator/sparkctl/README.md

 ##### Uploading to GCS

 For uploading to GCS, the value should be in the form of `gs://<bucket>`.
 The bucket must exist and uploading fails if otherwise.
 The local dependencies will be uploaded to the path
-`spark-app-dependencies/<SaprkApplication namespace>/<SparkApplication name>` in the given bucket.
-It replaces the file path of each local dependency with the URI of the remote copy in the parsed `SaprkApplication` object if uploading is successful.
+`spark-app-dependencies/<SparkApplication namespace>/<SparkApplication name>` in the given bucket.
+It replaces the file path of each local dependency with the URI of the remote copy in the parsed `SparkApplication` object if uploading is successful.

 Note that uploading to GCS requires a GCP service account with the necessary IAM permission to use the GCP project specified by service account JSON key file (`serviceusage.services.use`) and the permission to create GCS objects (`storage.object.create`).
 The service account JSON key file must be locally available and be pointed to by the environment variable